 The DAIDS SCORE Manual lists detailed requirements and suggestions for documenting the informed consent process.
 Sites must comply with all requirements and are encouraged to comply with all suggestions.
 To assist with compliance, study staff may use informed consent coversheets (or other similar tools).
 Sites choosing to use coversheets should identify the coversheets as source documents in their SOPs for source documentation and should use the coversheets consistently to document each informed consent process conducted with each consenter.
-All informed consent documentation must be maintained on file in participant study records.
+All informed consent documentation must be maintained and kept on file as part of the participant's study records.